semickolon/fak/README.md

 ## Duplex matrix support

 FAK supports both col-to-row and row-to-col matrix scanning with `ColToRowKey` and `RowToColKey` respectively.
 Now, it's also possible to mix both of these two in one, resulting in a [duplex matrix](https://kbd.news/The-Japanese-duplex-matrix-1391.html).
-There is an example keyboard definition (and keymap) for the [Kazik](https://github.com/monokuroumu/Kazik), a duplex matrix keyboard, for your reference.
+There is an example keyboard definition in this repo for the [Kazik](https://github.com/monokuroumu/Kazik), a duplex matrix keyboard, for your reference.
 But basically, to get a duplex matrix keyboard working, you just mix both `ColToRowKey`s and `RowToColKey`s like so in your `keyboard.ncl`.

 ```
 let { ColToRowKey, RowToColKey, .. } = import "../../fak/keyboard.ncl" in